Skip to content

 private MaxAdView adView;

-void createMrecAd
+void createMRecAd

 {

-adView = new MaxAdView( "«ad-unit-ID»", MaxAdFormat.MREC, this );
+adView = new MaxAdView( "«ad-unit-ID»", MaxAdFormat.MREC );

 adView.setListener( this );